smithatlanta/analytics-playground/README.md

 ## analytics-platform

 - This contains the code to spin up docker containers for kafka(including zookeeper, kafka, schema registry, and kafka connect)
-- It also conatins a kafka-go directory which has some tests to run.
-This will be refined.
 - The goal is to allow us to send data to kafka and have it write out to a file sink(local directory).
 We want to mimic how kinesis writes out to a firehose ends up in s3.

 ## analytics-service

-- This contains some gorilla mux code(REST endpoints) to allow clients to call identify and track.
-It will eventually use the kafka-go client supplied by segment to send to kafka.
+- This contains 2 REST endpoints to allow clients to call identify and track.
+It uses gorilla mux and kafka-go.

 ## analytics-test-client